Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Introduction

-Model-based methods may pose a difficulty when it comes to accurately identifying the state-space model of a system whose state dimension is very large; this is the case, for instance, for complex networked systems such as the power grid, brain and traffic networks \cite{baggio2021data}.
+Model-based methods may pose a difficulty when it comes to accurately identifying the state-space model of a large-scale system; this is the case, for instance, for complex networked systems such as the power grid, brain and traffic networks \cite{baggio2021data}.
 A promising data-driven approach that aims at bypassing a parametric state-space description of the system dynamics, while still being conceptually simple to implement for the users, hinges on the \emph{behavioral framework} \cite{willems1997introduction}.
-This approach has gained renewed interest with the introduction of Data-EnablEd Predictive Control (DeePC) \cite{coulson2019data,coulson2020distributionally,dorfler2021bridging,fiedler2020relationship}, which established that constrained output reference tracking can be effectively tackled in a Model-Predictive-Control (MPC) fashion by plugging adequately generated historical data into a convex optimization problem.
-In parallel, \cite{de2019formulas} introduced data-driven formulations for some controller design tasks.
-These works inspired several extensions including closed-loop control with stability guarantees \cite{berberich2020data}, maximum-likelihood (ML) identification for control \cite{iannelli2020experiment,yin2020maximum}, and nonlinear variants \cite{lian2021nonlinear}.
+This approach has gained renewed interest with the introduction of Data-EnablEd Predictive Control (DeePC) \cite{coulson2019data,coulson2021distributionally,dorfler2021bridging}, which established that constrained output reference tracking can be effectively tackled in a Model-Predictive-Control (MPC) fashion by plugging adequately generated data into a convex optimization problem.
+The work \cite{de2019formulas} introduces data-driven formulations for some controller design tasks, and \cite{berberich2020data} derives stability guarantees for closed-loop control.